 Shareholder of Record: Shares Registered in Your Name: Yes.
 You may revoke your proxy and change your vote at any time before the final vote at the meeting.
-The cutoff time for voting through the internet or by telephone will be 11:59 P.M., local time, on November 15, 2022, the day before the meeting.
-You may change your vote on the internet or by telephone (only your latest internet or telephone proxy submitted prior to the meeting will be counted); by signing and returning a new proxy card with a later date; by sending a timely written notice that you are revoking your proxy to our Secretary at Armata Pharmaceuticals, Inc., 4503 Glencoe Avenue, Marina del Rey, California 90292; or by attending the meeting and voting in person.
+The cutoff time for voting through the internet or by telephone will be 11:59 P.M., Pacific Time, on September 13, 2023, the day before the meeting.
+You may change your vote on the internet or by telephone (only your latest internet or telephone proxy submitted prior to the meeting will be counted); by signing and returning a new proxy card with a later date; by sending a timely written notice that you are revoking your proxy to our Secretary at Armata Pharmaceuticals, Inc., 5005 McConnell Avenue, Los Angeles, California 90066; or by attending the meeting and voting in person.
 However, your attendance at the meeting will not automatically revoke your proxy unless you vote again at the meeting or specifically request in writing that your prior proxy be revoked.

-Beneficial Owner: Shares Registered in the Name of Broker or Bank: If your shares are held by your broker or bank as a nominee or agent, you should follow the instructions provided by your broker or bank
+Beneficial Owner: Shares Registered in the Name of Broker or Bank: If your shares are held by your broker or bank as a nominee or agent, you should follow the instructions provided by your broker or bank.